ElisHanna/nice_prank_for_partner/readme.md

 For making romantic atmosphere you also can add the music.
 It requires installing the pygame library.
+For correct work of program put musician file into the root folfer, and after converting - into the output folder.

 The most convenient way to convert it to .exe is using of program auto-py-to-exe